AdaCore/ada_language_server/README.md

 client provides its-own way to set such settings.
 You can use the `--config` option if you want to provide the configuration directly via a JSON file instead of specifying it via the requests listed just above.

+### Memory Consumption

+The `ada_language_server` relies on [Libadalang](https://github.com/AdaCore/libadalang) to compute the cross references.
+Most of this computation is done while indexing which will create an internal cache.
+The expected memory size of this cache is around 300Mb per 100k lines of Ada code.
+Furthermore, 450Mb are necessary for the runtime.
+Please note, some Ada structures like generic and tagged types will take more memory.
+This is also the case for aggregate project.
+These measures were taken using both Resident Set Size and [Valgrind massif](https://valgrind.org/docs/manual/ms-manual.html) on Ubuntu 22.04LTS.

 ## Supported LSP Server Requests